DarlingInSteam/job-centre-frontend/README.md

 1. Clone this repository.
 2. Open the project in Android Studio.
 3. Build and run the application on an emulator or physical device.

+## Contributing

+Contributions to the development of this application are welcome.
+If you would like to contribute, please follow the [Contribution Guidelines](https://github.com/DarlingInSteam/job-centre-frontend/blob/master/CODE_OF_CONDUCT.md).

+## License

+This project is licensed under the [MIT License](https://github.com/DarlingInSteam/job-centre-frontend/blob/master/LICENSE).